How To Do HIIT For Beginners

-Practice correct form
+Practise correct form

 Make sure that you know the correct form for every exercise you are doing during a HIIT workout, particularly if you are doing a strength workout.
-You can practice the exercises during your warm up to ensure you are feeling confident, and make any modifications that you need to.
+You can practice the exercises during your warm-up to ensure you are feeling confident, and make any modifications that you need to.

 Wear the right shoes